Table of Contents

-Replace Lost Landing Paper
+Replace a Lost, Missing, or Stolen Landing Paper

 - Destroyed (i.e. shredded or burnt)

-Example of Statement for Lost Landing Paper
+Example of Statement for Lost Landing Paper Application

 The last time I was saw my landing paper was sometime in Spring 2015 and I believe I may have thrown it out by accident while cleaning my house.